Saran-nns/sorn/paper/paper.md

                                         _nu=num_features)
 ```
-and to resume the simulation, load the matrices returned at the previous step as,
+`simulate_sorn` returns the dictionary of network state variables at last time steps, excitatory and inhibitory network activity of the entire simulation period and also the recurrent activity and the count of active connections at each time steps.
+To resume the simulation, load the matrices returned at the previous step as,

 ```python
 state_dict,E,I,R,C=Simulator.simulate_sorn(inputs=inputs,phase='plasticity',